International-Data-Spaces-Association/true-connector/README.md

 ### Contract Agreement request <a name="contract_agreement_request"></a>

 **NOTE**: Payload part is taken as example.
 Be sure to replace with value you have recieved.
-In the following step of negotiation, we create Contract Agreement Message: in Payload of new message we put (copy & paste) payload (ContractAgreement) obtained from previous response from ContractRequestMessage.\
+In the following step of negotiation, we create Contract Agreement Message: in Payload of new message we put (copy & paste) payload (ContractAgreement) **obtained from previous response** from ContractRequestMessage.\
-**NOTE**: Be sure to check the end date.
-In current example it is valid until 2021-12-31.
+**NOTE**: Be sure to verify end date

 <details>
   <summary>Multipart form - Contract Agreement request</summary>